 3. Is buying out the competition a form of synergy?

 Yes.
 By coordinating decision making, two businesses operating as one may choose to raise prices and hence improve their value compared to the case when they operate independently as competitors.
-This is effectively a combination synergy; the combined firm increases its bargaining power with its customers.
+This is effectively a combination synergy; the combined firm increases its bargaining power with its customers (and possibly its suppliers).
 Regulators typically do not like this, but when legally permitted because the increase in market power is below thresholds, such a form of synergy can be a justification for doing an acquisition.

 4. Help!
 I keep mixing up the different Cs.
 Is that a problem?